LeyaUnm/PyFort_Lievain-Thibaut_Unmar_int4/README.md

      - Paste the URL in the entrance bar :

 ![Screenshot 2025-01-05 100248](https://github.com/user-attachments/assets/2fc20593-5d38-4b8a-b1f2-c197aa56553e)
-     - Select the location of the file in your computer Paste
+     - Select the location of the file in your computer
      - Opend the Clone repository.

   2. Modification of the JSON file's path in the program :